 It’s also the trickiest method and the most tedious

 - It takes a while (around 10 minutes or even more) to get the cookies browned enough so that they will hold their shape once formed and cooled.

 - In the oven, the cookies don’t bake evenly either.
 They brown more on the edges than in the center.
 While that gives a nice looking effect in the final cookies, it makes it trickier to form the cookies.
 The edges end up being crispier and more fragile.
 They are much more likely to break when you try to fold them into shape.

 To help solve that problem, I tried only lightly baking my cookies in the oven, and then flipped them and finished browning for a minute or two on a skillet over the stove.
 That did seem to help make the process a bit quicker and easier, and resulted in less broken cookies.

 I’d also recommend making the batter slightly thicker when using this method.
 That can be achieved by using slightly less cream or coconut milk.

 I figured that on the stove, the cookies would bake more quickly and evenly, making it much easier to make the cookies.

-While that is true, I wasn’t completely happy with making them this way.
+While that is true, I wasn’t completely happy making them this way either.

-To make matters worse, they have a tendency to roll up on the edges, making a less perfect looking fortune cookie.
+- They have a tendency to roll up on the edges.

 So, what method do I recommend?